 Eyler's "right hand man" was City Hall janitor William Henry “Billy” Hopwood, who resided in Market Place, located directly behind the old municipal headquarters.
 Mayor Lewis Fraley quickly awarded Hopwood the job.

 Billy Hopwood was “tailor-made” for the local papers, even better than Ephraim Eyler.
 The father of five was born in Frederick on May 19th, 1870, the son of James Warner Hopwood and Christiana Baltzey.
 Before landing his janitorial job at City Hall, Billy did odd jobs around town.
 One such included distributing pharmaceutical samples to local businesses back in 1903.

-In December, 1913, lost his wife Maggie (Long) to heart disease.
-Her obituary states that husband Billy was a former desk sergeant for Frederick City police.
+In December, 1913, Billy lost his wife Maggie (Long) to heart disease.
+Her obituary states that her husband was a former desk sergeant for the Frederick City police.
 This was a temporary position held in late summer of that year, but one that must have left a favorable impression with Frederick's town fathers of the time.

 Billy Hopwood had to provide for his family.
 He relished his new position as dogcatcher and local pet owners and their beasts were soon put on notice.
 He could be viewed as a maverick of sorts, at least in the "pet-wrangling" arena.
 Cats presented a new challenge.

 Hopwood was perfect fodder for the local papers.
 The dog catcher stereotype, combined with Ephraim Eyler’s former performance, set Billy up for immediate ridicule.
 He seemed to take it in stride however, and rolled with any and all hard knocks encountered.
 Like a true, "love/hate" relationship, Hopwood usually took heat from the mayor.